janelia-flyem/gcs-proxy/README.md

 If prompted to enable the API, Reply **y** to enable.

-Replace **PROJECT-ID** with your GCP project ID.

-1. You will be prompted for the service name: press Enter to accept the default name, helloworld.
+1. You will be prompted for the service name: press Enter to accept the default name, **gcs-proxy**.
-2. You will be prompted for region: select the region of your choice, for example us-central1.
+2. You will be prompted for region: select the region of your choice, for example **us-central1**.
-3. You will be prompted to allow unauthenticated invocations: respond y .
+3. You will be prompted to allow unauthenticated invocations: respond **y** .

 Then wait a few moments until the deployment is complete.
 On success, the command line displays the service URL.